microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/audioroutinggroup.md

 The audio routing group stores a private audio route between participants in a multiparty conversation.
 Source is the participant itself and the receivers are a subset of other participants in the multiparty conversation.

+> [!NOTE]
-> **Note:** [ConfigureMixer](../api/participant-configuremixer.md) does not involve any routes, it is for the entire call for setting the volume levels for source-receiver combinations.
+> [ConfigureMixer](../api/participant-configuremixer.md) does not involve any routes, it is for the entire call for setting the volume levels for source-receiver combinations.

 ## Methods